-The religion program aims to impart to students both an academic content and an attitude toward God, self and others.
+The religion program aims to impart to students both an academic content and a reflective attitude toward God, self, and others.
 To this end, the basic truths of the Roman Catholic Church are presented.
-Primarily through a Praxis approach, these truths are reflected upon and discussed, with a view toward forming young men concerned with peace, justice, and charity who will contribute positively to the world.
+These truths are reflected upon and discussed, with a view toward forming young men concerned with peace, justice, and charity who will contribute positively to the world.
 Religion teachers draw upon the knowledge of the student body, faculty, and guest speakers to achieve the ends of the program.
-Scripture, prayer, and community service are integral parts of each course.
+Each year students will learn one aspect of the charism of the Brother of the Sacred Heart.
+Included in this study are historical development, spirituality, discernment, and community living.
+Scripture, prayer, and community service are also integral parts of each course.

-This course continues scripture study with an examination of the nature, content, structure, and themes of the Christian scriptures.
-The historical and cultural background of scripture will be examined, with a particular focus on the Christian scriptures as a book of faith.
-Emphasis is placed on ascertaining the background of the audience and the author, along with form, source, and redaction criticism of the texts from the Christian scriptures to help students gain a better understanding of how to apply their message today.
+Sacraments/Social Justice The first semester reveals the sacrament as a definitive way that Jesus remains present to the Church and the world today.
+Students will explore concrete ways to understand the sacraments, participate in their rites and benefit from their graces.
 The second semester explores the issues of social justice through an in-depth discussion of Christian morality and an application of these concepts through service to the community.
 This area will challenge the student to accept Christianity and apply its tenets to his life, society, and the world.

 Mrs. Judy Rodriguez, B.G.S., Department Chair